 For most Citi holders, these restrictions won’t be an issue.
 But they’re important to keep in mind if you’re looking to revamp your credit card strategy.

 Which Citi credit card is best?

 With so many Citi credit cards, it might be hard to choose the best one for you.
 Fortunately, they all have something unique to offer.

 If you’re looking for a card that you can use to rack up points for travel, then the Citi Premier is your best bet — you’ll have access to Citi’s full list of transfer partners, as well as the ability to book flights and hotels through the Citi travel portal.
 However, this is the only card in the mix that charges an annual fee, so you’ll want to make sure that you’re getting enough value from it to make paying that fee worthwhile.

 On the other hand, if you prefer a no-annual-fee card that offers cash back or the option to cash out for gift cards, the Citi Double Cash, Citi Custom Cash Card or Citi Rewards+ are great options.
 Just pick the best one of the three that matches your spending habits.
-Remember, you can always add the Citi Premier to your wallet in the future if you ultimately want to redeem your points via the transfer partners.
+Remember, you can always add the Citi Premier to your wallet in the future if you ultimately want to increase your travel redemption options with all 16 transfer partners.

 Finally, the Citi Diamond Preferred and Citi Simplicity are the go-to credit cards for people who need to carry debt or are looking to make a large purchase and can’t pay for the item in full immediately.
 The only downside is you won’t earn any rewards for your purchases, but if you’re currently buried in credit card debt, either of these cards are a great way to start getting your finances under control.